Metalnem/mijailovic.net/_posts/2023-07-23-sharpfuzz-anniversary.md

 ## Fuzzing .NET Core standard library

-My initial attempts to fuzz the .NET Core standard library (aka base-class library or BCL) failed, because I though that modifying mixed-mode assemblies was impossible (and all official .NET assemblies are built as mixed-mode assemblies).
+My initial attempts to fuzz the .NET Core standard library (aka base-class library or BCL) failed, because I thought that modifying mixed-mode assemblies was impossible (and all official .NET assemblies are built as mixed-mode assemblies).
 But I really wanted to find bugs in the .NET standard library, so I ultimately figured out how to fuzz it by doing some godawful hacks like downloading the IL-only, nightly packages from a special NuGet feed used by the .NET team, and building the .NET runtime repo